|Born||June 19, 1969|

 - International DFB-Coaching Certificate - 2006.

-- Twice, 2000 and 2001 AmaZulu Football Club finished second on the league table with Mhlauri as their head coach.
+- Twice, 2000 and 2001 Amazulu FC finished second on the league table with Mhlauri as their head coach.

 - Mhlauri was voted the best football coach in Zimbabwe in 2000 season.